SSSD/sssd.io/src/contrib/mmap_cache.rst

 be deleted in the memory mapped cache as well.
 Now all entries must be checked if they are somehow related to the deleted entry.
 To avoid this the canonical name is added as well and its hash is written to the otherwise unused ``hash2`` element of ``struct sss_mc_rec``.
-Now can use different alias name to look up an object and after the first lookup will add an record with this name to the cache.
+Now Now different alias names can be used to look up an object and after the first lookup will add an record with this name to the cache.
 If there are changes on the server to the object all instances can be found with the canonical name and handled accordingly.

 .. image:: memory_cache_initgr.svg

-Finally here is a example of how an initgr memory mapped cache record looks
+Here is a example of what an initgr memory mapped cache record looks like:
-like:

 .. code-block:: hexdump